Save $100 *per person on the following departure when you book by December 20, 2013. Use promotion code LASTCALL

-Return to Quito very early this morning to catch a flight to the Galápagos Islands.
+Return to Quito very early this morning to catch flights to the Galápagos Islands connecting in Guayaquil.
 Upon arrival on Baltra Island, take a connecting flight to Isabela Island in a small aircraft.
 After checking in at the hotel walk to the nearby Galápagos National Park Tortoise Breeding Center.
 Learn about this unique species of tortoise and how they evolved to adapt to this environment.
 Before walking through the wetlands back to the hotel, learn about the history of the sextant and how it was used to navigate before modern navigational tools were developed.
 Along the walk look for different species of mangroves, sea shore birds, and reptiles.

 After lunch, board a panga

 (small boat) for a short ride to the small island of Tintoreras, a unique volcanic formation.
 See young marine iguanas, a small colony of sea lions, Blue-footed Boobies dancing in the lagoons, and maybe even the Galápagos penguin.
-After a 40-minute hike, board the panga again to get to a place known by locals as Loberia Chica due to the sea lion activity in the area—the perfect place to jump in the water and snorkel with these remarkable creatures, as well as many other tropical fish and sting rays.
 Iguana Crossing

 (B,L,D)Day 6 – Galápagos Islands - Hiking, snorkeling, stargazing